medvedikMedoviy/angular/README.md

   <br>
   <i>Angular is a development platform for building mobile and desktop web applications
     <br> using TypeScript/JavaScript and other languages.</i>
+  <br>r is a development platform for building mobile and desktop web applications
+    <br> using TypeScript/JavaScript and other languages.</i>
   <br>
 </p>
 </p>